mojotech/pioneer/docs/widget.md

 `function isVisible(<selector>)...`

 `isVisible` is a utility method to check to see if a given selector is currently visible on the page.
-If the element is visible then the promise is successfully resolved with true, otherwise it is resolved with false.
+If the element is visible then the promise is resolved with true, otherwise it is resolved with false.

+## getAttribute

+`function getAttribute(<attribute>)...`

+The `getAttribute` method allows you to search an element for a particular attribute.
+It returns a promise that will resolve with the attribute value if found, otherwise it will resolve with null.
+For further reference visit http://selenium.googlecode.com/git/docs/api/javascript/source/lib/webdriver/webdriver.js.src.html#l1851